-My spiritual teacher has always recommended keeping a “book of insights” – just the earth shattering breakthroughs.
+One of my spiritual teachers has always recommended keeping a “book of insights” - just the earth shattering breakthroughs.

 I’m going to follow this guidance and limit my journal writing to recording only the most essential revelations.
 Then, I’ll review the journal periodically to be sure I’m actualizing the wisdom in my life instead of leaving it on dusty pages.

 Save time.
 Save trees.
 Save space.
 Actualize the wisdom.

 If you too have a pile of old journals wasting away in a corner, take some time to capture the wisdom.
 Then consider whether you feel ready to throw them away.

 Here's one way to capture the wisdom and let go of the pages.
 At the end of every year, Sandi Amorin reviews her journals to complete the year and make space for what’s next.
 Check out these 108 insights Sandi culled from her journals at the end of one year.